projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    interrupt stack table (IST) which are different across physical processors.
 LDT is disabled.

-Refer to section 3.5.2 for a detailed description of interrupt-related initial states, including IDT and physical PICs.
+Refer to :ref:`physical-interrupt-initialization` for a detailed description of interrupt-related initial states, including IDT and physical PICs.

 After BSP detects that all APs are up, BSP will start creating the first